-For those who are curious about possible breakthroughs with sea moss and fertility, here is a look at the history of Chondrus crispus in folk medicine and how it could rejuvenate pharmaceutical fertility treatments.
+For those who are curious about possible breakthroughs with Irish moss and fertility, here is a look at the history of Chondrus crispus in folk medicine and how it could rejuvenate pharmaceutical fertility treatments.

 A deep-rooted history in folk medicine

 There’s a history of Chondrus crispus being used as a way to increase the chances of conception throughout coastal cultures.
 For women, the folate found in seaweed like Irish moss can, when consumed as part of their regular diet, help to improve pregnancy rates.
-Plus, the availability of zinc within sea moss can enhance the quality of eggs, creating a healthy bedrock for more dependable conception.
+Plus, the availability of zinc within Irish moss can enhance the quality of eggs, creating a healthy bedrock for more dependable conception.

 The right dose of red seaweed